Nakilon/nakischema/README.md

 ### Validate Oga objects

-[`gem oga`](https://rubygems.org/gems/oga) is a Nokogiri analogue that I recommend you to try because it's written in pure Ruby. `Nakischema.validate_oga_xml` is a method more or less similar to `validate`.
-Here is basic [Wolfram Alpha API](https://products.wolframalpha.com/api/) response validation as an example:
+[`gem oga`](https://rubygems.org/gems/oga) is a Nokogiri analogue that I recommend you to try out because it's written in pure Ruby. `Nakischema.validate_oga_xml` is a method more or less similar to `validate`.
+See basic [Wolfram Alpha API](https://products.wolframalpha.com/api/) response validation as an example:

 ```ruby
 xml = Oga.parse_xml open link, &:read